PRISONEDUCATION.COM: WHO WE ARE AND WHAT WE STAND FOR

 Due to the large numbers, and percentage, of prisoners currently and eventually being released from correctional custody, the enrichment of these persons is a critical issue of national and local importance.
 The wellbeing of these communities depends greatly upon the reformation of character -- or lack of reformation -- that occurs while the offender is in prison.
 As such, prison education becomes an issue critical to the economic stability of our country, the safety of our communities, and a higher quality of life for all law-abiding citizens.

-Prison education is beneficial in the following ways:
+Prison education offered in our nation's prisons is beneficial in the following ways:

-Education opens the minds of prisoners.
+Prison education opens prisoners' minds.
 It imparts new knowledge where the void of traditional education resides.
 It shows that that through honest, hard work that prisoners can succeed.
-And upon release from prison, the education imparted not only contributes to a new set of skills from which to utilize, but it opens the door to legitimate, sustainable employment, through which former prisoners can support both themselves and their families.
-Education is nothing less than transformation to those who have the opportunity to participate in such programming.
+And upon release, the prison education imparted not only contributes to a new set of skills from which to utilize, but it opens the door to legitimate, sustainable employment, through which former prisoners can support both themselves and their families.
+Prison education is nothing less than transformation to those who have the opportunity to participate in such programming.

 - Life skills and job skills which enable them to live honest, productive lives after release from custody.